 Charlie's anger is a form of protection.
 And a way to communicate his frustration and helplessness because he doesn't have the right words to tell adults.

-We had to say 'no'.
-Because we simply don't have a children's counselling program.
+At the time, we had to say no. Because we simply didn't have a children's counselling program.
 And play therapists are expensive.
-Even though we get asked regularly for this type of service, we just haven't been able to get any grants from the province or various municipalities.
-The coffers are empty and we keep getting turned down.
+Even though we get asked regularly for this type of service, we just hadn't been able to get any grants from the province or various municipalities.
+The coffers were empty and we kept getting turned down.

-But we don't want to say 'no' anymore to these children.
-We don't want Charlie to be destined, at the age of 6, for a future that's pretty darn bleak when we know there's a chance to change it.
+But we don't want to say no anymore to these children.
+We don't want Charlie to be destined, at the age of 6, for a future that's pretty bleak when we know there's a chance to change it.

 We want to give Charlie a chance at a different path for his life.
 And counselling, at an early age, may just give him that chance.

-So we are launching a pilot program for children's counselling, featuring play therapy.
+So we launched a pilot program for children's counselling, featuring play therapy.

-And we will use the money raised to provide as many children with counselling services as we can.
-Our goal is $30,000 which will allow us to provide counselling for 20 kids (and their families) next year.
-If we raise less, we'll support less kids.
-If we raise more, that just means we'll get to support more kids.
+And we used the money raised to provide as many children with counselling services as we can.
+Our goal was $30,000 which would allow us to provide counselling for 20 kids (and their families).
+If we raised less, we'd support less kids.
+If we raised more, that just meant we'd get to support more kids.

 But we're going to do this.
 For as many kids as we can.